thetradecoder/appeal-from-the-czm-for-coronavirus/README.md

 ### COVID-19 Help
-Browse the link https://thetradecoder.github.io/czm/ then select & copy all the content of the browser screen and paste it in your email to send it to your contact list.
+Browse the link https://thetradecoder.github.io/czm/ then select & copy all the content of the browser screen and paste it in your email body to send it to your contact list.